felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 3. Save all your layers into a workspace.

    Hint: Your account menu is situated in the top right corner.
-From there, navigate to Workspace -> Save As, and provide a name and description for your workspace.
+From there, navigate to `Workspace` -> `Save As`, and provide a name and description for your workspace.

 4. Go to the admin dashboard using the top right corner menu or use this URL:

    http://localhost:8080/catalogexplorer/admin

-   Set your Bing maps token from Settings->Gazetteer->Bing maps Key
+   Set your Bing maps token from `Settings`->`Third-Party Service Providers`->`Bing maps Key`
    Hint: You can learn more about how to acquire a Bing maps key at this website:

    https://learn.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key